swiss/paf-link/documentation/2_introduction.md

 * Extensible to a variety of sub-types of public affairs.
 * Extensible to more fine grained aspects of public affair processes.
 * Focus on exchange between organisations and systems.
 (With a guide-line on how to store in rest.)
+* Defined way how to connected the different processes of public affairs.
+(E.g. parlament motion, with executive affair, with law text publication, etc.)
+* Possible to describe document based processes, and also structured data processes.
+(E.g. it is possible to connect documents, like PDFs to the Affairs, but also have the information also or only hold as structured data.)
 * Possibility to analyze and query on different levels.
 * Independent development in different corners of the overall public affair process is possible with a future unification.